 “Hospice deals with so many end-of-life issues.
 It’s an opportunity for a patient and family to talk about some of those concerns and work through the essential needs,” said Lim.

-In addition to Lim, Erickson’s care team included a home health aid, a nurse, a social worker and occupational therapists.
+In addition to Lim, Erickson’s care team includes a home health aid, a nurse, a social worker and occupational therapists.

 “Hospice is care designed to provide patients and their loved ones emotional, spiritual, social and physical support when curative measures are no longer the goal of care,” said Gail Wind, IU Health Hospice Supervisor.
 “The hospice interdisciplinary team helps patients maintain the highest degree possible of comfort, compassion and dignity.
 Additionally, bereavement services are offered to families and/or caregivers as they work through their grief and loss,” she added.

 “They take my concerns to heart.
-They really want to know that I’m safe and how I am adjusting,” said Erickson, as she sat with her Hospice team talking about her care.
+They really want to know that I’m safe and how I am adjusting,” said Erickson.

 Those concerns are different for every client.
 When Erickson left her Michigan home, it was important to her to return, clean out her apartment, and acknowledge the friendships she’d made.
 IU Health Hospice caregivers helped Erickson’s family connect with the Hospice team in Michigan so there would be no lag in Erickson’s care when she returned for a visit and there was emergency assistance readily available.